jsfiddle/togetherjs/README.md

 Setup
 -----

 The server is in `src/server.js`.
-To run it you should install Node.js, and `npm install node-static websocket less`.
+To run it you should install Node.js, and `npm install node-static websocket less coffee-script`.
 Then run `node src/server.js` and use `http://localhost:8080/towtruck.js` to include the setup code.

 There are examples in `examples/` - you should serve these up yourself (they aren't servered through `server.js`).